Abdikarinmohamed/Project1/README.md

 Abdirahman Abdi:
 CreateDepGraph - Consolidated with Teammates and created a solution on how read in input.
-DFSVISIT - Added fucntionality for sequential and parellel mode ExecuteCommand - Created a function to take commands array and node, and break it into tokens so it can
+DFSVISIT - Added fucntionality for sequential and parallel mode ExecuteCommand - Created a function to take commands array and node, and break it into tokens so it can
     executed by execvp();

-Leban:
+Leban Abraham:
+CreateDepGraph - Worked with teammates on single solution for graph creation DFSVisit - helped with sequential logic planning Worked on testcases and printing to file